-The US financial regulator said that Longfin and Meenavalli recorded more than $66 million in sham revenue, representing nearly 90% of the company’s total 2017 reported revenue.
+The US financial regulator said that Longfin and Meenavalli recorded more than $66 million in sham revenue.
+SEC LongFin investigation shows that nearly 90% of the company’s total 2017 reported revenue were sham revenue.

-According to the SEC, Meenavalli allegedly distributed more than 40,000 shares to insiders and affiliates to create the false appearance of having a sufficient public float of bona fide investors to proceed with a public listing.
+According to the SEC, Meenavalli allegedly distributed more than 40,000 shares to insiders and affiliates.
+In order to create the false appearance of having a sufficient investors to proceed with a public listing.

 Longfin news followed the SEC action against Kik

 Last week the U.S. Securities and Exchange Commission SEC filed a complaint to the court of New York on messenger app maker Kik for it’s $100 million ICO.
 The regulator suspected company of not registering its KIN token sale, which violates federal securities law.
 Kik CEO Ted Livingstone noted last month that the company has already spent $ 5 million on cooperation with the SEC.
 However, Stephen D. Palley a partner in the Washington D.C. office of Anderson Kill said that SEC strong complaint does not necessarily mean that the case will proceed to a jury trial.